matvign/batchrenamer/docs/documentation.md

 In this case, filea - filed is a cycle, so we have to use two pass for every conflict we find.

-For simplicity we generate numbers instead of random strings.
-The idea is to append an underscore and a number.
-If the file already exists, then we continue generating upwards.
+For simplicity generate numbers instead of random strings.
+Files are appended with an underscore and a number.
+If the file already exists then continue generating upwards.

 # Changelog